jonathan-tessier/jonathan-tessier.github.io/README.md

 ## About
 #### I am a reliable, dedicated and fully bilingual (French–English) Canadian citizen.
 I thrive when faced with a challenge and I perform well under pressure.
 I am eager to learn as I crave knowledge.
 I am intelligent, motivated and skilled in a variety of mathematical fields with programming experience in Python, Matlab, Julia, C/C++, Fortran, R, Maple and automation frameworks.
-I am currently completing a Master's degree of Mathematics (Applied Math - Fluid Mechanics) and I be entering a PhD in Oceanography at l'Université du Québec à Rimouski in the Fall of 2022.
+I am currently completing a Master's degree of Mathematics (Applied Math - Fluid Mechanics) and I will be entering a PhD in Oceanography at l'Université du Québec à Rimouski in the Fall of 2022.

 ## Education
 #### Bachelor of Mathematics in Honours Mathematical Physics at the University of Waterloo (2020).